 Vin d’orange is a traditional provençal fortified wine infused with bitter Seville oranges.
 English Marmelade is also made with Sevil oranges.

 Vin d’orange is made in small batches in France and is hard to come by, even in France.
-Often people will pick oranges or buy them if they can find them at the store and make their own.
+People will pick their own oranges or buy them if they can find them at the store and make their own.

-Place the concoction in a big glass jar called a “bonbonne de Verre” and let sit for about 3 months and bottle up your homemade vin d’orange with bottles you have lying around.
+Place the concoction in a big glass jar called a “bonbonne de Verre” and let sit for about 3 months, then bottle up your homemade “vin d’orange” with bottles you have lying around.

 ***BITTER GENTIAN ROOT LIQUEURS – LES AMERS